 Boating is a popular activity on Washington Island.
 Washington Island has several public and private boat docks and marinas.

-If you prefer plying the waters under your own power, Ephraim is a great place to do this as well.
+If you prefer plying the waters under your own power, Washington Island is a great place to do this as well.
 Bring your own kayak or stand-up paddleboard or rent one.
 Many waterside resorts also lend paddling equipment for free.

 Fishing is an extremely popular thing to do on Washington Island.
 The waters around Washington Island are especially renowned as a good place to fish for smallmouth bass.